JHM69/Todo-C-Linked-List/readme.md

 ## Stage 2
-For stage 2 of this assignment, you will apply more advanced linked list knowledge by using the second separate list of completed tasks.
+For stage 2 of this assignment, we will apply more advanced linked list knowledge by using the second separate list of completed tasks.
 This stage will involve:

   - Completion of tasks
   - Printing of completed tasks
   - Estimated completion time of current tasks based on completed tasks

 ## Stage 3
-For stage 3 of this assignment, you will add the ability to delete tasks from the list (free task-associated memory to avoid memory leaks), as well as allow repetition of tasks day-to-day.
+For stage 3 of this assignment, we will add the ability to delete tasks from the list (free task-associated memory to avoid memory leaks), as well as allow repetition of tasks day-to-day.

 Specific tasks involve: